ErpNetDocs/winclient/introduction/workspace-customization/working-with-panels.md

 The floating Panels are separate windows and you could position it wherever needed, not taking the regions sizes and positions into account.

-If you would like to take the panel back to the main system’s form, right click the panel name and select Docked or just drag it.
+If you would like to take the panel back to the main system’s form, right click the panel name and select Docked.
 If you save the View with floating Panels, these Panels will be floating again when the View is open.